REAL Women Are Self-Governing

 You may believe that you have reverent behavior, but if you are slandering others, that’s evidence that you do not.
 A godly older woman does not sow discord, falsely accuse, backbite, or speak badly of people.

-Do you want to know something very disturbing?
+Do you want to know something alarming?
 If you are a slanderer, you are being equated with Satan.
 “Slanderer” is the same name God uses for Satan!
 That means, as a slanderer, you are doing the devil’s work.
 A slanderer’s tongue is set on fire by Satan himself.
-The fire can be kindled by various slimy things like hatred, envy, or comparison.
+Various slimy things like hatred, envy, or comparison can kindle the fire.
 What a contrast to reverent behavior!
 Even more contrast is that true reverent behavior would be exhibiting love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control – the fruit of the Holy Spirit.

 Since you are a Godly older woman, God asks you to let His Spirit control you, not your sin nature.